You can edit styles contained in a regular stylesheet to quickly change the look of your content.

 The property name is shown on the left.
-The right side is used for selecting and entering values for the property.
+The right side is used for selecting and entering values.

-- Click in the value column on the right side.
-Depending on the type of property, you can either type the value, select it from a drop-down list, click a button, or complete the values in a dialog or popup.
+Depending on the type of property, the appropriate controls and options display, allowing you to choose or enter values (e.g., select from a drop-down list, click a button, complete fields in a dialog or popup).